lnls-sirius/rssmx100a-epics-ioc/README.md

 ## PV Structures

-The PVs have 3 parameters: The device identifier, the functionality group and the functionality name, all separated by colons as shown below.
+The PVs have 3 parameters: The device identifier, the functionality group and the functionality name, all separated by colons and a dash as shown below.

 ```
-DEVICE_IDN:GROUP:NAME
+DEVICE_IDN:GROUP-NAME
 ```

 The DEVICE_IDN is set on the *st.cmd* file, and can be easily